-Where discussions are being held with an organization, board or commission to which a City Council Member has been appointed as the City liaison, the City Council Member will be kept informed of these discussions.
+Where discussions are being held with an organization, board or commission to which a City Council Member has been appointed as the City liaison or ex-officio, the City Council Member will be kept informed of these discussions.
+Unless otherwise provided by ordinance or other law, the Council liaison attends the meeting to facilitate a close working relationship but is not a formal member of the board.
+However, an ex-officio City Councilor shall be a non-voting fully participating member unless otherwise provided by the appointment, ordinance or other law.